wds4/tribal-tapestry/experiment/worksheet.md

 The Subject must answer this question from memory.
 The Examiner checks which of the following are included in the answer and fills in the blanks for later assessment.

-Estimated response time: 5 minutes.
+Estimated response time: less than 5 minutes.

 ## Checklist
 - [ ] There are two cognitive modes, ______ and ______